Are you deciding between Composite Veneers vs Porcelain Veneers?

 - Cheaper cost than porcelain veneers

-- No preparation and trimming for most cases, although this may differ based upon the patient’s needs
+- No preparation and trimming for most cases, although this may differ based on the patient’s needs

 - Capable of repairing chips and filling in gaps between teeth